-• Use an audio recording application such as Audacity.
-Logic Pro, Pro Tools, etc. to create 64 single-cycle waveforms at 96 kHz and 1024 samples each.
+• Use an audio recording application such as Audacity, Logic Pro, Pro Tools, or similar audio recording application to create 64 single-cycle waveforms at 96 kHz and 1024 samples each.
 Then, using Audacity or other audio editing application, arrange them back to back in a .wav file.
 If you import this, the automatic procedure is bypassed and it imports the wavetable just as you created it, since its length is already correct.
 Be aware that you must import a .wav file that is exactly 65536 samples in length:64 x 1024 = 65536.